yiisoft/yii2/docs/guide/model.md

 }
 ```

-In order to change this, you can override `attributes()` method that returns a list of model attribute names.
+Derived model classes may use different ways to declare attributes by overriding the [[\yii\base\Model::attributes()|attributes()]]
+method.
+For example, [[\yii\db\ActiveRecord]] defines attributes as the column names of the database table
+that is associated with the class.

-Attribute labels
+Attribute Labels
 ----------------

 Attribute labels are mainly used for display purpose.
 For example, given an attribute `firstName`, we can declare
-a label `First Name` which is more user-friendly and can be displayed to end users for example as a form label.
+a label `First Name` which is more user-friendly and can be displayed to end users in places such as form labels,

-By default an attribute label is generated using [[\yii\base\Model\generateAttributeLabel()]] but the better way is to
-specify it explicitly like the following:
+error messages.
+Given an attribute name, you can obtain its label by calling [[\yii\base\Model::getAttributeLabel()]].

+To declare attribute labels, you should override the [[\yii\base\Model::attributeLabels()]] method and return
+a mapping from attribute names to attribute labels, like shown in the example below.
+If an attribute is not found
+in this mapping, its label will be generated using the [[\yii\base\Model::generateAttributeLabel()]] method, which
+in many cases, will generate reasonable labels (e.g. `username` to `Username`, `orderNumber` to `Order Number`).

 ```php
 // LoginForm has two attributes: username and password